cblopez/mvcphpgenerator/README.md

 - Models are classes
 - Views are not created (obviously)
 - The script for gathering data is situated under MVCPHPGenerator/Functions
-- the index.php is used as a common entry point(not implemented yet)
+- the index.php is used as a common entry point (new)

 With that being said, you'll need to fill the information asked.
 It looks something like this:
 ```